 Eucalyptus, native to our beautiful Australia, has to be my favourite indoor greenery.
-The subtle silvery green/grey tones are so stylish and the crisp, fresh menthol smell is cleansing for the home.
+The subtle silvery green/grey tones are so stylish and the crisp, fresh menthol smell is cleansing.
 I have some inspiration to show you how you can introduce this into your home.

-Just one spring of Eucalyptus in a jar or a collection grouped together is very effective.
+Just one sprig of Eucalyptus in a jar, or a collection grouped together is very effective.
 I find that if you change the water regularly then the cuttings will last a week or two.
-As tempting as it would be to plant your own Eucalpytus tree in a pot, I don’t recommend this as they grow very quickly and soon become root-bound.
+As tempting as it would be to plant your own Eucalpytus tree in a pot, I don't recommend this as they grow very quickly and soon become root-bound.

 Their leaves are also toxic to pets so bear this in mind too – probably OK out of reach in a vase but not in a pot at the front door!